Mexican Pizza Recipe

-- Ground beef – Lean to extra lean ground beef is best.
-If your ground beef has more fat, you may need to brown the meat first, drain the excess fast, and then combine it with sauteed onion, garlic, and seasonings.
+- Ground beef.
+Lean or extra-lean ground beef is best.
+If your ground beef has more fat, you may need to brown the meat first, drain the excess fat, and then combine it with sautéed onion, garlic, and seasonings.

-- Taco seasoning – Use your favorite store-bought brand or try my Keto Taco Seasoning.
+- Taco seasoning.
+Use your favorite store-bought brand or make your own.

 For the pizza: